 How To Overcome The Limitations Of Times Interest Earned Ratio?

 To ensure that you are getting the real cash position of the company, you need to use EBITDA instead of earnings before interests and taxes.
-EBITDA stands for earnings before interest, taxes, depreciation and amortization.
+EBITDA stands for earnings before interest, taxes, depreciation, and amortization.

 If you want an even more clearer picture in terms of cash, you could use Times Interest Earned (cash basis).
-It is similar to times interest earned ratio, but it uses adjusted operating cash flow instead of EBIT.
-When you use this, you are considering the actual cash that the business has to meet its debt obligations.
+It is similar to the times interest earned ratio, but it uses adjusted operating cash flow instead of EBIT.
+When you use this metric, you are considering the actual cash that the business has to meet its debt obligations.

 Here are a few steps to consider:

-#1 Increase Earnings
+1. Increase Earnings

-#2 Decrease Expenses
+2. Decrease Expenses

 The opposite of increasing earnings is to reduce one’s expenses.
-If the company could find out areas where costs could be cut, it will significantly add to their bottom line.
+If your company can find out areas where it can cut costs, it will significantly add to their bottom line.
 Streamlining their operations and looking for ways to cut costs on a 360-degree front will make it work.

-#3 Pay The Debts
+3. Pay The Debts

-When the company is able to reduce the debt of its balance sheet, the interest rates will significantly reduce.
-Paying off the debt at one go might not sit well with your lenders as they were hoping to get interest.
-So you need to look at the terms outlined in your agreement and the type of debt so that you can reduce your debt significantly.
+When the company is able to reduce the debt, the interest rates will significantly reduce.
+But paying off the debt at one go might not sit well with your lenders as they were hoping to get interest.
+So you need to look at the terms outlined in your agreement, and the type of debt, so that you can reduce your debt significantly.

-#4 Consider Refinancing To Lower Interest Rates
+4. Consider Refinancing To Lower Interest Rates

 If the agreement allows for it, you can change your financiers and go to a different lender.
-Make sure that you renegotiate your interest rates to an even better rate than what you were getting earlier.
+However, make sure that you renegotiate your interest rates to an even better rate than what you were getting earlier.

-#5 Reduce Instances Of Frauds
+5. Reduce Instances Of Frauds

-Apart from this, the business also needs to ensure that there are no chances for frauds to occur.
+Apart from this, the business also needs to ensure that there are no chances for fraud to occur.
 When frauds occur, it will result in a huge loss to the company, which will also affect its ability to pay off its debts.
 On top of this, it can seriously affect the relationship with the customers when they know about the fraud.

 But it should not be the only metric that lenders should use to decide if the company is worth lending to.
 There are so many other factors like the debt-equity ratio and the market conditions which should be used to assess before lending.